ryrob30/mobile-services.en/help/android/configuration/json-config/json-config.md

   * Enables mobile app acquisition.
     * `server`, which is the acquisition server that is checked at the initial launch for an acquisition referrer.
     * `appid`, which is the generated ID that uniquely identifies this app on the acquisition server.
      If this section is missing, enable Mobile App acquisition and download the SDK configuration file again.
-For more information, see  *referrerTimeout* row in this list of variables.
+For more information, see *referrerTimeout* in this list of variables.

 * `analyticsForwardingEnabled`
   * Minimum SDK version is 4.8.0.